Velocidex/velociraptor-web/content/docs/vql_reference/functions.md

 - The fragment is used by the zip accessor to retrieve the zip member itself.

-In this case it is critical to properly escape each level - it is not possible in the geenral case to simply append strings.
+In this case it is critical to properly escape each level - it is not possible in the general case to simply append strings.
 You need to use the `url()` function to build the proper url.

 ## utf16